 - Each week, a new module will become available on the course's Carmen site.
 The module will contain all of the online requirements associated with that week.
-Each module will include a series of lecture videos pertaining to key course concepts, as well as instructions for completing the weekly readings and activities due that week. - Each Monday, you will participate in an in-person lab session taught by a graduate student instructor (see above for contact information).
+Each module will include a series of lecture videos pertaining to key course concepts, as well as instructions for completing the weekly readings and activities due that week. - Tuesdays and Thursdays, you will participate in an in-person lab session (see above for contact information).
 The lab session will review key course concepts, provide an overview of all course assignments, and offer help conducting data analyses using Microsoft Excel and JASP. - All assignments and quizzes are due 11:59pm on Sundays.